Brandon Hagel Game Preview: Lightning vs. Penguins

-The Tampa Bay Lightning, with Brandon Hagel, take the ice Thursday versus the Pittsburgh Penguins at Amalie Arena, with the puck dropping at 7:00 PM ET.
-Does a wager on Hagel interest you?
-Our stats and information can help.
+The Tampa Bay Lightning, Brandon Hagel among them, play the Pittsburgh Penguins on Wednesday at 7:00 PM ET, at Amalie Arena.
+Looking to wager on Hagel's props versus the Penguins?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.